-The first training activity for Matevz was digitization of the Pergamon Altar at the Pergamon Museum in Berlin, the most visited German museum.
-Competence Center for Cultural Heritage Digitization scanned the overall room where the Pergamon Altar is located and in particular the 113m Gigantomachy Fries depicting a battle between the Giants and the Olympians, The whole room was scanned using Laserscanning technique with 1-2 mm of accuracy.
-Matevz had the opportunity to learn how to use both, the Laser scanning technology and the Photogrammetric capture setup and has now been introduced to 3D reconstruction software as well as 3D modelers (Agisoft, Photoscan and Meshlab).
-Nevertheless, core research training activity for Matevz is digitization process at the CultLab3D pipeline - the worldwide first, fast and economic 3D mass digitization pipeline.
-In the beginning of November 2014, Matevz had a chance to do tests with the CultArc3D - first station of the 3D scanning system.
-In this way, he was confronted with challenges in mass digitalization, classification and archiving of museum inventory.
-Since the goal is to develop massively parallel 3D reconstruction algorithms for CultLab3D, he is doing research on how to make use of all available information to speed up this process such as the fact that camera positions in the automated digitization pipeline are known.
+My first training activity was digitization of the Pergamon Altar at the Pergamon Museum in Berlin, the most visited German museum; the Competence Center for Cultural Heritage.
+Digitization scanned the overall room where the Pergamon Altar is located and in particular the 113m Gigantomachy Fries depicting a battle between the Giants and the Olympians.
+The whole room was scanned using the Laser scanning technique with 1-2 mm of accuracy.
+I had the opportunity to learn how to use both the Laser scanning technology and the Photogrammetric capture setup and have now been introduced to 3D reconstruction software as well as 3D modelers (Agisoft, Photoscan and Meshlab).
+Nevertheless, my core research training activity is the digitization process of the CultLab3D pipeline - the worldwide first, fast and economic 3D mass digitization pipeline.
+In the beginning of November 2014, I had a chance to do tests with the CultArc3D - first station of the 3D scanning system.
+In this way, I was confronted with challenges in mass digitalization, classification and archiving of museum inventory.
+Since the goal is to develop massively parallel 3D reconstruction algorithms for CultLab3D, I am doing research on how to make use of all available information to speed up this process, such as the fact that camera positions in the automated digitization pipeline are known.